International Rescue Committee: 2020s

 On March 13, 2020, the second annual IRC's Refugee Film Festival in San Diego was postponed until June due to the COVID-19 pandemic.

+After the Russian invasion of Ukraine in early 2022, the IRC provided support for Ukrainian refugees and civilians, both abroad and within Ukraine.
+The IRC provided mobile health teams and equipment capable of quickly deploying to crisis locations, supplied civilians with heating equipment such as gas stoves to keep homes warm during winter, and conducted many other efforts amid the large-scale humanitarian crisis.
+As of 2024, these efforts are still ongoing.

+After a report published in December 2023 the IRC has warned that humanitarian crises will worsen in 2024 due to several key factors, including climate change, worsening armed conflicts, and less international support.
+Africa is expected to be the region most adversely effected.

 Current work

 The IRC is now at work in about 40 countries and in 26 U.S. cities.
 In 2010, notable operations included disaster response in the wake of the earthquake in Haiti, ongoing programs to address the humanitarian crisis in Congo and to help community rebuilding efforts in Afghanistan and Pakistan, and advocacy and resettlement efforts on behalf of Iraqis uprooted by the war.

-The organization was involved in responding to a massacre in Bani Walid, Libya, where near a hundred young men attempting to escape a militia were gunned down.

-On August 5, 2018, it was reported that the agency had lowered its staff number in Georgia after refugee arrivals decreased.
+In January 2025, the IRC lost dozens of grants from USAID and the State Department when the Trump Administration froze all foreign aid spending.

+As of 2025, the IRC continues to respond to humanitarian crises in more than 40 countries worldwide, including in Gaza, Sudan, and Ukraine.
+The IRC also helps refugees and displaced individuals resettle and integrate into new communities across the U.S. and Europe.